 If you were a basketball coach, would you prefer to focus on team play strategy or on scoring baskets?

-Clearly, without a good team game approach, baskets cannot be made.
+Clearly, without a good team game approach, baskets cannot be scored.
 Therefore, it is very important to focus on all elements of the game: defence, opponents, team strengths, breaks, etc… Similar is true for demand and leads.
 Without an overall approach to the “game” strategy, the final objectives cannot be achieved.

 See you soon in a new mental note!